pskiwi/avr-remote/docs/index.md

 # ![Alt text](avr-icon.png "AVR-Remote") Welcome to AVR-Remote

-Android remote control for Denon and Marantz receivers.
 [Google Play Store Link](https://play.google.com/store/apps/details?id=de.pskiwi.avrremote)

 This application is not affiliated with Denon or Marantz.